How to Make Soap

-I’ve been asked how to make soap over and over.
-Soap making is my number one passion.
-If I have a day to do nothing, I’ll just make soap all day.
+Soap making is my number one passion, so if I have a day to do nothing, I’ll just make soap all day.

 The one thing in homemade soap you can’t substitute is lye.
 You should always use 100% sodium hydroxide, or lye in crystal form.
 Don’t substitute liquid lye or drain cleaners such as Drano.
 These may cause inaccurate measurements or have bits of metal in them.
 You don’t want either.

 Lye is caustic.
 It can eat holes in fabric and cause burns on your skin.
 Always be extra careful when using lye.
 Use gloves and eye protection and a mask if desired.
 When you mix the lye with water, it will heat up and fume for about 30 seconds to a minute.
 It may cause a choking sensation in your throat.
 Don’t worry, it’s not permanent and will go away after a few minutes.
 Always add lye to water (not water to lye), and start stirring right away.
 If allowed to clump on the bottom, it could heat up all at once and cause an explosion.

 Even though lye is caustic and dangerous to work with, after it reacts with the oils in your soap (through a process called saponification), no lye will remain in your finished soap.

 (For more information, read our article: Can You Make Soap Without Lye?)

 When making soap, use equipment that will not be used for cooking.
 While you could clean everything really well, it’s best not to take a chance.

 Stainless steel, tempered glass and enamel are all good choices for mixing bowls.
 Don’t use copper or aluminum, they will react with the lye.
 Some plastics may melt, so don’t use plastic bowls.